Apply to the MMUF Program

 • For advice on how best to prepare these materials, please attend office hours and/or refer to this guide to Demystifying the MMUF Application Process.

-• Interest in pursuing graduate education, especially a PhD, in an eligible discipline of the humanities or humanistic social sciences (a list of eligible fields can be viewed below);
+• Interest in pursuing graduate education, especially a PhD, in a Mellon-designated field of the humanities or humanistic social sciences (a list of eligible fields can be viewed below);

 • Academic promise (minimum 3.4 GPA);